vinicunca/akar/docs/content/docs/2.pohon/2.components/page-links.md

 - `label: string`{lang="ts-type"}
 - `icon?: string`{lang="ts-type"}
 - `class?: any`{lang="ts-type"}
-- `ui?: { item?: ClassNameValue, link?: ClassNameValue, linkLabel?: ClassNameValue, linkLabelExternalIcon?: ClassNameValue, linkLeadingIcon?: ClassNameValue }`{lang="ts-type"}
+- `pohon?: { item?: ClassNameValue, link?: ClassNameValue, linkLabel?: ClassNameValue, linkLabelExternalIcon?: ClassNameValue, linkLeadingIcon?: ClassNameValue }`{lang="ts-type"}

 You can pass any property from the [Link](/docs/components/link#props) component such as `to`, `target`, etc.